pusher/docs/docs/beams/concepts/insights.md

 # Insights

 Beams tracks the lifecycle of the push notifications you send and uses this data to produce analytics that will help you make sure you are sending the most engaging push notifications to your users.
-This data is currently available in the "Notification Insights" panel which can be found on the instance overview page on the <a external="" href="https://dashboard.pusher.com/beams">dashboard</a> .
+This data is currently available in the "Notification Insights" panel which can be found on the instance overview page on the [dashboard](https://dashboard.pusher.com/beams) .

 # Available Metrics